 Here’s a list of common mistakes that happen with having a litter box trained kitty:

 Many cats won’t use the litterbox if it’s not in pristine condition.
 We know it’s probably not your favorite chore, but you should scoop it out at least twice daily and add more litter as needed.
 Clean the actual box with baking soda or unscented soap once a week.

-Place your cat’s litterbox in an area that’s quiet and away from her resting areas, as well as her food and water bowls.
+Place your cat’s litter box in an area that’s quiet and away from her resting areas, as well as her food and water bowls.
 If there’s too much foot traffic or if it’s too close to where she eats, she might opt to go to the bathroom somewhere else.
-Also consider how much privacy the location offers and how easy it for your cat to access it.
+Also, consider how much privacy the location offers and how easy it for your cat to access it.

 For many cats, having just one litterbox to use is not going to cut it.
-Instead follow this general rule: one litterbox per cat plus one.
+Instead, follow this general rule: one litterbox per cat plus one.
 So if you have one cat, you’ll need two litterboxes; two cats need three litterboxes.
 More boxes might be necessary if your house is large or has multiple floors.

 Ideally, the litter box should be at least one and half times the length of the cat’s body (not including the tail).
-Additionally, cats are not always fans of covered litterboxes, so you should try leaving it uncovered.
+Additionally, cats are not always fans of covered litter boxes, so you should try leaving it uncovered.

 If you have multiple cats, one of them could be bullying your kitty and preventing her from using the litterbox.
 The stressor could even be more subtle than that.
 For instance, she might be stressed that you changed to a new type of litter, moved her litterbox to a new location or that the depth of litter has changed.

 If you’re not sure what’s causing your kitty to miss the litterbox, talk to your veterinarian, who may refer you to a veterinary behaviorist.